Ceanothus tomentosus: Characteristics

 Diagnostic features include the leaves being 3-ribbed from the base, the leaf veins being more or less obscured by the hairs, and the teeth on the edge of the leaf being tipped with glands, which sets it apart from plants like Ceanothus cyaneus.
-The twigs on this species are also flexible and not thorn-like, as opposed to species like Ceanothus leucodermis with rigid, thorn-like twigs.
+The twigs on this species are also flexible and not thornlike, as opposed to species like Ceanothus leucodermis with rigid, thornlike twigs.

 Taxonomy and phenology

 This species was described by Charles Christopher Parry in 1889.
 It is within the Ceanothus subgenus Ceanothus.
 The specific epithet tomentosus refers to the dense, interwoven trichomes on the plant.

 Although the Ceanothus subgenera vary in their preference to sprout from lignotubers (resprouting) versus seeds (nonsprouting) after fire, Ceanothus tomentosus exhibits both resprouting and nonsprouting plants across its range.
-Plants in the Sierra Nevada section of the distribution resprout after fire, while plants in the Southern California area of distribution are nonsprouters.
+Plants in the Sierra Nevada section of the distribution resprout after fire, while plants in the Southern California area of distribution are non-sprouters.
 Nonsprouting populations tended to have an earlier onset of flowering as well.